nrwl/nx-workshop/docs/lab8/LAB.md

    ⚠️ Notice how we're using the shared `formatRating()` function in our routed component as well!
    <br /><br />

-9. Your component should look similar to the provided screenshot! (you might need to restart your `nx serve store` so the new button styles can be copied over)
+9. You should now see a fully-fleshed out detail component when you link on the card list at the top! (you might need to restart your `nx serve store` so the new button styles can be copied over)
    <br /><br />
 10. **Inspect what changed** from the last time you committed, then **commit your changes**
     <br /><br />